feluxe/sty/README.md

 ## Customization

-Sty allows you to change or extend the default attributes as you like, using the [render functions](#list-of-renderers):
+Sty allows you to change or extend the default registers as you like.
+You can also create a complete new register.
+More on these things in the following chapters.

 ### Direct attribute customization